 Web sites, computer systems, timetables all need to be 100 percent accurate and have no ambiguity.
 The 24-hour military time clock solves this, but many cultures work in AM/PM, so it is helpful to have an answer to whether noon is AM or PM.

-The AM PM definitions don’t apply to 12:00 noon because the sun is at the meridian, but we can answer what it is just before and just after passing the meridian.
-Just before 12:00 noon is AM and just after is PM, so if 12:00 is either AM or PM, lets try both and see which makes most sense:
+Although based on the definitions of AM & PM there is ambiguity as at 12:00 noon the sun is neither before or after the meridian it is on the meridian, we can clearly answer what it is just before and just after passing the meridian.
+Just before 12:00 noon is AM and just after is PM, so lets take a look at both cases – how it works if 12:00 noon is AM and if it is PM.
+Let’s try both and see which makes most sense:

 Hooray!
 We have solved the problem!
-Except, of course, we haven’t.
-We have something that makes sense, but how does this relate to general use in the web sites, software systems and services we use?
+We have something that makes sense and can be explained, but how does this relate to reality, how companies use time in their web sites, software systems and services?

 Common use of AM PM in Business, Web Sites and Software

-Returning to our earlier point that there are no established standards for AM and PM, let’s look at some airport and train times as well as popular calendar software and see if they agree.
-We chose the busiest airport and train station in the US and popular calendar software:
+Returning to our earlier point that there are no established standards for AM and PM, let’s look at some airport and train times as well as popular calendar software and see if they agree that noon is 12:00PM.
+We chose the busiest airport and train station in the US and the most popular calendar software: